CARVER-NEXT-GEN/SICK-LD-MRS400001/README.md

 ### Optional: Visual Point Cloud on SOPAS

-Click on the "Login" button, then select "Maintainance."
-Enter the password "main."
+Click on the "Login" button, then select "Maintenance" Enter the password "main."
 If you desire an alternative mode, please refer to the image below.

 ![alt text](images/pass.png)
 ![alt text](images/login.png)